By Ray Schultz

 There were rumors months ago that Sam Shepard was ill.
 I suspected it was liver trouble caused by his reputed alcohol consumption.
 But it wasn’t: He died of Lou Gehrig’s disease, a malady caused by genetics.
 It was nothing he did to himself.

 And I was saddened in several ways—for one, over the suffering he must have endured with that illness.
 As a Shepard character says of a deceased singer, “He was going out, and he knew it.”
-Then there was the loss of this figure who was on the cultural stage for over 50 years, whose work I enjoyed.
+Then there was the loss of this figure who was on the cultural stage for over 50 years, whose work I and many other people enjoyed.
 Finally, it reminded me of the passing of time.